 RVs and Trailers/Alternate Route

 If you are planning on towing anything or your vehicle is over 20 feet, the first 25 miles of NM 15 are not recommended due to several steep sections and tight turns.
 Instead vehicles from Silver City should take US Highway 180 East towards Santa Clara and turn on New Mexico Highway 152.
 From there turn left left onto New Mexico Highway 35 towards Lake Roberts and Gila Cliff Dwellings.
-NM 35 ends where it meets NM 15, after the section with no center line, avoiding the more difficult sections of NM 15.
+NM 35 ends where it meets NM 15, before the section with no center line, avoiding the more difficult sections of NM 15.
 Turn right and continue approximately 20 more miles to the Gila Visitor Center and the cliff dwellings.

 The nearest airport is in Silver City, NM but there are limited flights and services available.
 Instead consider major airports in Tucson, AZ (TUS), Albuquerque, NM (ABQ), or El Paso, TX (ELP).
 All three airports are 4-5 hours drive from the monument.
 Other flights and services are available in Phoenix, AZ (PHX) about a 7 hour drive from the monument.
 Once you land at an airport a rental car will be necessary as there is no public transportation to or within the monument.